jake-knerr/jakes-dictionary/src/dictionary.md

 functions that are not higher-order functions.

+#### Fizz Buzz, FizzBuzz

+a common interviewing question used to gauge coding habits instead of difficulty since the algorithm is simple.

+Fizz Buzz is a counting game for children.
+Counting from 1, numbers divisible by 3 become Fizz, numbers divisible by 5 become Buzz, and numbers divisible by 3 and 5 become Fizz Buzz.
+For example, a game would progress as follows:

+1, 2, Fizz, 4, Buzz, Fizz, 7, 8, Fizz, Buzz, 11, Fizz, 13, 14, Fizz Buzz

 #### Flyweight

 a object that minimizes memory use by sharing as much data as possible with other similar objects.